Department of Geography-Earth Science

-The Department of Geography-Earth Science offers undergraduate programs and graduate programs.
-The undergraduate programs in the geography-earth science department are designed to give students an appreciation of the physical and cultural environment of the earth.
-Students will develop skills in collecting, recording, and interpreting geoenvironmental data.
-They will become involved in laboratory work, field investigations, and environmental management that will sharpen student skills to arrive at solutions based on an inductive application of all available sources and materials.
-Main themes in the study of Geography-Earth Science are Geology, Land Use, Human/Cultural Geography, Mapping Sciences, Atmosphere, and Water Resources.
+We offer students excellent undergraduate and graduate programs of study in geography, earth sciences, sustainability, and the mapping sciences.
+Our undergraduate programs are designed to give students an appreciation of the natural and human environments of the earth, how they are coupled, and how they interact.
+Our students develop skills in collecting, recording, and analyzing geoenvironmental data.
+They become involved in laboratory work, field investigations, and environmental exercises that help students sharpen their critical-thinking and technological skills and to arrive at solutions based on evidence and inductive reasoning.
+And they pursue interests in Geology, Land Use, Human/Cultural Geography, Mapping Sciences, Atmosphere, Sustainability and Water Resources.

 The Department of Geography-Earth Science has an interdisciplinary nature for our faculty members come from diverse backgrounds and have had professional and entrepreneurial experiences before joining academia.
 Our faculty members are currently working on solving real problems in the Cumberland Valley, the Chesapeake Bay watershed, the Delaware River watershed, the Upper Peninsula of Michigan, Europe, Latin America, South America, and Asia.
 Accordingly, our programs and courses focus on the importance of location, the reasons why places and regions are different physically and culturally but linked economically.
 The unique quality of our department is its object of analysis-- the earth's surface.
 Its purpose is to understand how that surface is structured and differentiated and how people have affected, affect, and will affect the landscape.